Home safety: Foodborne illness

+Gas explosion

 Mold

 Molds are microscopic organisms that thrive in damp environments.
-They can be found on tiles and fabric, in bathrooms and kitchens, and nearly any damp, warm place.
-Molds are usually not a problem indoors unless mold spores land on a wet or damp spot and begin growing.
+They can be found on tiles and fabric, in bathrooms and kitchens, and in nearly any damp, warm place.
+Molds are usually not a problem indoors unless spores land on a wet or damp spot and begin growing.
 Allergic reactions to molds are common and include high fever-type symptoms, such as sneezing, runny nose, and red eyes.